 The addition of glucagon receptor agonism is what differentiates it from tirzepatide.
-Glucagon increases energy expenditure and fat oxidation, which is why Phase 2 results showed ~24% body-weight loss at 48 weeks — the largest number seen in any weight-loss drug trial to date.
+Glucagon increases energy expenditure and fat oxidation; Phase 2 showed ~24% body-weight loss at 48 weeks at 12 mg (Jastreboff 2023 NEJM, PMID 37366315) — the largest weight-loss number reported in a Phase 2 trial to date.
+TRIUMPH-4 (Phase 3, obesity + knee OA) subsequently reported 28.7% at 68 weeks at 12 mg (Lilly investor release, Dec 11 2025).

 Same as semaglutide: appetite suppression, delayed gastric emptying, glucose-dependent insulin release.

-Same as tirzepatide: enhances fat metabolism in adipose tissue and partially offsets GLP-1 GI side effects.
+Same class as tirzepatide: enhances fat metabolism in adipose tissue and may attenuate GLP-1-driven GI side effects (mechanism debated).

 Glucagon increases resting energy expenditure (metabolic rate) and promotes hepatic fat oxidation.
 It’s what lets retatrutide push weight loss beyond the GLP-1/GIP ceiling — the body is burning more energy even at rest.